 The article states 4 Secrets why you see slow loading websites.
-Websites are slow loading despite the New Design, and it would helpful to you to read this article carefully.
+Websites are slow loading despite the New Design, and it would help you to read this article carefully.

-Due to lousy loading speed, most people usually don’t click on that website again and search for better sites.
+Due to lousy slow loading websites, most people usually don’t click on that website again and search for better sites.
 At the same time, it creates the wrong impression of the website towards people.
-Keep in mind, websites styling and loading speed plays an essential role in creating an image for the people or in your surroundings.
+Keep in mind, that website styling and loading speed play an essential role in creating an image for the people or in your surroundings.

-- This is how to write a SEO Friendly Blog Post
+- This is how to write an SEO Friendly Blog Post

 - what is one way for an entrepreneur to decrease risk?